-- 1. Whilst opening out the paraglider check the outside of the canopy for any tears where your paraglider may have been caught on a sharp object or even have been damaged whilst in its bag. - 2.
-Check that the lines are not twisted or knotted.
+- 2. Check that the lines are not twisted or knotted.
 Divide the suspension lines into groups, each group coming from one riser.
 By starting from the harness and running towards the canopy remove any tangles or twists in the lines.
 Partially inflating the canopy in the wind will help to sort out the lines. - 3.
-It is important that the brake and tip-steering lines are clear and free to move.
-Check the knots which attaches the handles to the lines.
-(Avoid having too many knots, as there is a risk the knots could become stuck in the brake pulleys).
-Both brakes, and both tip-steering lines, should be the same length and this can be checked by asking an assistant to hold the upper end of the lines together whilst you hold the handles.
+It is particularly important that the brakes are clear and free to move.
+Check the knot which attaches the brake handles to the brake lines.
+Avoid having too many knots, as there is a risk the knots could become stuck in the brake pulleys.
+Both brakes should be the same length and this can be checked by asking an assistant to hold the upper end of the brake lines together whilst the pilot holds the brake handles.
 The brake lines should be just slack with the wing inflated when the brakes are not applied.
 After checking the brake lines lay them on the ground. - 4.
 Always check the riser maillons and the attachment points to the paramotor frame or buggy.
 It is strongly recommended to use a safety strap.
-Before you or your passenger get into the harness, you should be wearing a good crash helmet.
+Before getting into the harness you should be wearing a good crash helmet.
 Put on the harness ensuring all the buckles are secure and properly adjusted for comfort. - 5.
 Ensure the trimmers are fully closed and maillons at the same height the position recommended for take-off.